 Informed consent for interview, anthropometric measurements and blood collection will be taken from all individuals before enrolling them into the study.
-The study anticipates no major risk to participants except needle pricks for collection of blood sample during the cross-sectional survey and thereafter during the third follow-up of the participants.
-There could be rare instances of bleeding from the puncture site, however trained technicians and nurses will minimise even the rarest of such possibility.
-Needle prick injury to the technicians is also anticipated, however these will be minimised by adopting universal safety precaution.
+The study anticipates no major risk to participants except needle pricks for collection of blood sample during the follow-up and crosssectional surveys.
+There could be rare instances of bleeding from the pricking site, however trained staff will minimise even the rarest of such possibility.

+Supplemental Informed consent will be sought from the sub-study participants for blood sample collection and storage of left over blood for Genetic and metabolomic studies to identify genetic determinants of CMDs and their risk factors.
+Participation in this sub-study may involve some added risks or discomforts.
+These include: the risk of bleeding, bruising, and infection at the site of drawing blood.
+These risks will be minimized by having the blood drawn under sterile conditions by experienced personnel.
 Strict confidentiality of the information provided by the participants will be maintained and all possible source of identification of participants will be delinked before using the data for analysis.
-The blood samples collected will be solely used for the purpose of this study.